BugDotNet/.github/rationale.md

 ## The Roslyn LSP

-The [Roslyn](https://github.com/dotnet/roslyn) project does offer up it's own [language server](https://github.com/dotnet/roslyn/tree/0dfbd76cfa24436cd456f6dbb73acd1dde4e363e/src/LanguageServer), however, once again, documentation does not seem to be a priority, and it's also *very* clearly meant for only being used with Visual Studio and the C# Dev Kit.
+The [Roslyn](https://github.com/dotnet/roslyn) project does offer up its own [language server](https://github.com/dotnet/roslyn/tree/0dfbd76cfa24436cd456f6dbb73acd1dde4e363e/src/LanguageServer), however, once again, documentation does not seem to be a priority, and it's also *very* clearly meant for only being used with Visual Studio and the C# Dev Kit.